 Silverman’s research electives took place at Sunnybrook and Women’s Health Sciences Centre, Princess Margaret Hospital, Mount Sinai Hospital and Toronto General Hospital.
 He is the respected author of a number of articles relating to Hematology including those published in Obstetrics and Gynecology, The Canadian Journal of Diagnosis and Leukemia Research.
 He has also published general articles including those in the Journal of Applied Physiology, Geriatrics and Aging, and the European Respiratory Journal.

 We were founded in 2004, and have successfully banked cord blood for over 21,000 famillies.
-Progenics is a Health Canada and FDA registered and AABB accredited facility with experience in processing cord blood for successful transplantation.
+Progenics is a Health Canada and FDA registered, AABB accredited and FACT accredited facility with experience in processing cord blood for successful transplantation.

 IntegrityInnovationAccountabilityEthical BehaviorKnowledge TransferContinual ImprovementTeamwork and Collaboration